luca-s/mpi-master-slave/README.rst

 `Example 2 <https://github.com/luca-s/mpi-master-slave/blob/master/example2.py>`__

-To have a better understanding on how the Master works, here is the **same code above without the WorkQueue class**
+To have a better understanding on how the Master code works, here is the **same code above without the WorkQueue class**

 .. code:: python